RestartB/titanium/README.md

   - **admin sync:** sync the command tree.
   - **admin clear-console:** clear the console.
   - **admin send-message:** send a message as the bot.
-  - **admin server-list:** see a list of all of the servers the bot is in.
+  - **admin server-list:** see a list of all the servers the bot is in.
 - **Animal Commands** *(animals.py)*
   - **animals cat:** see a random image of a cat.
   - **animals dog:** see a random image of a dog.